christophnetz/Bioinformatics_project/README.md

 26-1-2017
 Christoph Netz, University of Groningen
+Course Practical Bioinformatics for Biologists

-code for automatized phylogeny building based on a csv spreadsheet
+The project was conducted to create an automatised pipeline for phylogeny building based on a csv spreadsheet

 The code is written in Shell, python and R.
 Dependencies:		python module re	(for regular expressions)